Connecticut College Collection Development Policy

 The library maintains a carefully balanced mixture of print and electronic materials, adding packages of automatic acquisitions in both categories.
 Both formats have their advantages.
 E-books can be beneficial because they provide the ability for highly detailed and granular searches of materials; greater and more immediate accessibility; and, perhaps most significantly, the ability to select materials on a patron-driven basis, thus purchasing only those materials that are most needed.
 E-books also do not create requirements for physical library space.
 The emergence of ebooks that are free of digital rights management restrictions (i.e., “DRM free”), and thus can be downloaded or printed as needed, adds to their possibilities.
 At the same time, the library must remain mindful that e-books are frequently subject to licensing restrictions rather than being owned outright; as such, interlibrary loan possibilities are limited.
 In addition, many users express a preference for print monographs in order to better study and use the material.

-Single print titles not part of the above approval plan — or not part of an electronic book package (see the section on Electronic Monographs below) — may be purchased through selection by a liaison librarian or by the director of collections, or upon the request of a faculty member in a given discipline.
+Single print titles may be purchased through selection by a liaison librarian, or upon the request of a faculty member.
 Because many relevant titles are purchased through automatic print or e-book acquisition, or through direct faculty request — and because both library space and acquisition budgets are ever tighter — liaison librarians should exercise judgment and caution when acquiring print monographs that have not been directly requested.
 Whenever possible, gift funds should be used to acquire titles that have not been specifically requested for a course or by a faculty member.
-Individual titles costing more than $200 require approval by the director of collections.
+Individual titles costing more than $200 require approval by the director of library collections, access & discovery.

 The library will not acquire multiple copies of single titles unless, in rare circumstances, more than one title is needed for course reserve.
-Further, for scholarly monographs, duplication among single titles already held by Trinity or Wesleyan should be avoided except where a faculty member has specifically requested an item to go on reserve, for a specific class.
-One exception to the latter policy is for contemporary poetry, fiction, plays or nonfiction books relating to current events; for these materials, duplication among CTW libraries is permissible, and the Connecticut College library may purchase one copy for on-campus users.
+Further, for scholarly monographs, duplication among single titles already held by a consortial partner should be avoided except where a faculty member has specifically requested an item to go on reserve, for a specific class.
+One exception to the latter policy is for contemporary poetry, fiction, plays or nonfiction books relating to current events.

 Format (Paper vs. Hardcover)